 Meal planning, exercise, stress and diabetes medications can impact bloodglucose levels.
 When there are problems in any of these areas, you can haveblood glucose levels that are too low or too high.
 When these problemshappen fast and are remedied fast, they are called acute complications.
+Low Blood

-Blood glucose can go too low when you are taking insulin or diabetes pills that cause the pancreas to make more insulin.
+Blood glucose can go too low when you are taking insulin or diabetes

 Blood glucose less than 70 mg/dl is too low for most people withdiabetes.